manish-garodia/manish-garodia/projects/dba-essentials-test/backup-recovery/use-data-recovery-advisor-to-repair-failures/use-data-recovery-advisor-to-repair-failures.md

     Failure ID Priority Status    Time Detected Summary
     ---------- -------- --------- ------------- -------
-    18302      HIGH     OPEN      26-JUL-21     One or more non-system datafiles are missing
+    342        HIGH     OPEN      16-DEC-21     One or more non-system datafiles are missing

-    RMAN>
     ```

-13. Use the following command to determine repair options, both automatic and manual.
-In the following output, you can see that one failure with failure id `18302` is listed with summary and restore options.
+15. Use the following command to determine repair options, both automatic and manual.
+In the following output, you can see that one failure with failure id 342 is listed with summary and restore options.
     ```
     RMAN> <copy>advise failure;</copy>
     ```

-    ## Output
+    Output:
     ```
     Database Role: PRIMARY